schambon/SimRunner/README.md

 ### Remembered values

 SimRunner can "remember" a library of values that exist in the data set.
 These values can then be used in query templates, exactly like a dictionary.
+They cannot however be used in document generation.

 These values can have two origins:
 - at initialization time, SimRunner will _preload_ values from the configured collection (if it exists)
 - every time a document is generated, SimRunner will extract values to remember

 At its simplest, you can create a library of values by specifying `"remember": ["value"]` in the template.
 This will turn on value collection both at init time (so-called _preloading_) and at generation time. "value" can be a top-level or nested field (with `dotted.path` syntax).
-If the field resolves to an array:
+If the field resolves to an array, it is recursively unwound until we get to a scalar value.
-- preloading will work fine (it unwinds the array)
-- currently, extraction of array fields at generation time does _not_ work

-Note that dots in the field name are replaced by underscores in the resulting dictionary.
+Note that dots in the field path are replaced by underscores to name the field in the resulting dictionary.
 For example, if you have this template definition:

 ```
 {